lebao3105/app1cli/Building.md

 ```
 fpc <file name>.pas #if you want to compile a specific file
 ```
-The output should be like [this](https://user-images.githubusercontent.com/77564176/142795151-55a35239-1232-4794-adde-f0f86c5780b4.png) (not 100%):

-Explain the outputs:<br>
-  * maths.pas: maths.ppu (our needed unit), maths.o (object file), maths.bak ("backup" file)<br>
-  * app1.pas: app1.exe (the final output that can run).
-Others like .o and .bak are do the same as in maths.pas.<br>
-  * New in 1.0.28 : app1_utils.ppu: A unit like maths, but do other things like write colored line(s) or give us the usage of app1.<br>

 * With dotnet:
 Go to ```<project root>/C#/app1``` and try one of these commands: